liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/02-adding-a-liferay-dxp-data-source.markdown

 # Adding a Liferay DXP Data Source [](id=adding-a-liferay-dxp-data-source)

 Your Liferay DXP instances are rich with contact data from Users and web analytics data on user interaction with Liferay DXP pages and assets.
-Creating Liferay DXP data sources is straightforward.
-You can select web analytics data from the Liferay DXP Sites you want and select contact data from  all Users or specific Users in User Groups and Organizations.
-Before adding your instances as data sources, though, you must connect your Analytics Cloud project to them.
+When you Create Liferay DXP data sources, you can select web analytics data from the Liferay DXP Sites you want.
+In Users and Organizations, you can choose to use contact data from all Users or a specified subset of them.
+Before adding an instances as a data sources, though, you must connect it to your Analytics Cloud project.

 ## Liferay DXP Data Source Prerequisites [](id=liferay-dxp-data-source-prerequisites)